• Skip to primary navigation

 Above Banff Interpretive Centre

-As soon as you walk off the gondola you will walk into the state-of-the-art “Above Banff Interpretive Centre“.
-There are interactive displays, exhibits, a multi-sensory theatre, and even an interactive mobile game for the kids to play and learn about the top of the mountain.
+As soon as you walk off the gondola, you will walk into the state-of-the-art “Above Banff Interpretive Centre.”
+There are interactive interpretive exhibits and displays, a multi-sensory theatre, and even an interactive mobile game for the kids to play and learn about the top of the mountain.

 Above Banff Interpretive Centre